KaptajnFjaesing/Book-Statistics/README.md

 _A Comprehensive Introduction to Bayesian and Frequentist Statistics_

 ## Overview
-**Book-Statistics** is a statistics book that provides a clear and thorough introduction to both **Bayesian** and **Frequentist** statistics, exploring how both frameworks can be derived from probability theory.
-The book aims to bridge the gap between theoretical foundations and practical applications, making statistical inference accessible to students, researchers, and practitioners.
+**Book-Statistics** offers a clear and rigorous introduction to both **Bayesian** and **Frequentist** statistics, showing how each framework emerges naturally from the foundations of probability theory.
+The book bridges the gap between theory and practice, providing readers with a unified understanding of statistical inference that is both conceptually sound and practically applicable.
+It is intended for students, researchers, and practitioners seeking a deeper grasp of modern statistical reasoning.

 ### Key Topics Covered
 - Fundamentals of probability theory
-- Bayesian inference and prior distributions
+- Formal development of the Bayesian and Frequentist paradigms
-- Frequentist methods, hypothesis testing, and confidence intervals
+- Regression, classification, and parameter estimation in each framework
-- Comparing Bayesian and Frequentist approaches
+- Comparative analysis of Bayesian and Frequentist methodologies
-- Applications in real-world statistical modeling

 ## Citation
 If you would like to reference this book, you can use the following BibTeX entry: